Skip to content

 Going Over MRI

-How is IVDD Treated?
+How Is French Bulldog IVDD Treated?

 In general, there are two ways to treat IVDD.